canonical/ubuntu-cloud-docs/docs/google/google-how-to/gce/arm64-on-google-cloud.rst

 Google Cloud currently provides two different CPU platforms for ARM64: Ampere Altra (via the "Tau" `T2A` machine type) and Google's own Axion (via the `N4A` and `C4A` machine types).

+For more information about ARM-based machine types, see :ref:`Create different instance types on GCP <create-different-instance-types>`.

 64K page kernels
 -------------------